-While Venice is one of the jewels of Italy, it also has a reputation for child pickpockets.
+While Venice is one of the jewels of Italy, it also has a reputation for children pickpockets.
 Most first time tourists to Italy pick Venice as one of their destinations to visit.
-First-time tourists and even repeat visitors should be aware that while they are enjoying the charms of the city they are targets for pickpockets including child pickpockets.
+First-time tourists and even repeat visitors should be aware that while they are enjoying the charms of the city they are targets for pickpockets of all ages including child pickpockets.

 More common in Rome and other Italian cities child pickpockets are now working in Venice too.
 Under 14 years of age, these children cannot be held accountable for their crimes by local law.
 So they are ideal for older thieves to train and put out on the streets to work.
-If the child thieves are picked up by police, they are taken to child refugee safe houses, and then they abscond in the morning.
-Some of the children are stopped by Carabinieri (national police), fed-up local vigilantes and shopkeepers on a daily basis, but the rewards are great and they keep on robbing.
+If the child thieves are picked up by police, they are taken to child refugee safe houses, and then they abscond in the morning only to be back on the street the very next day.
+Some of the children are stopped by Carabinieri (national police), fed-up local vigilantes and shopkeepers on a daily basis, but the rewards are great and the young thieves keep on robbing.

 Be streetwise – Venice is a very safe town but pickpocketing is one thing you should look out for.
 Favorite places for the robbers include busy lanes and bridges, the bus terminus at Piazzale Roma, the St. Mark’s area and rush-hour water buses.
 Don’t be lulled into a false sense of security if the only people near you are ten-year-olds or heavily-pregnant girls; these are classic examples of the pickpockets sent out by Fagin-like operators.
 Newspapers have reported children as young as 5 being employed in crime.
 Be very aware of people falling in behind you in a queue, especially if you are being jostled.
 Shout loudly and attract attention if someone attempts to rob you.